port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/dashboards/dashboards.md

 ### Pie chart

-You can create a pie chart illustrating data from Entities in your software catalog divided by categories and Entity properties inside a specific entity page [**specific entity page**](../page/entity-page.md).
+You can create a pie chart illustrating data from entities in your software catalog divided by categories and entity properties inside a specific entity page [**specific entity page**](../page/entity-page.md).

 #### Visualization properties